rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day8.md

     action_input = input_match.group(1).strip() if input_match else None
     return action, action_input, None
 ```
-`re.search(...)` is Python's tool for finding a specific pattern inside a big block of text — this is called a **regular expression**, or "regex" for short.
-Think of it like using Ctrl+F to search a document, except instead of finding an exact word, you're finding a *shape* of text: `r"Action:\s*(\w+)"` means "find the word 'Action:', followed by any amount of blank space, followed by one word — and give me that one word."
+`re.search(...)` is Python's tool for finding a specific pattern inside a big block of text, this is called a **regular expression**, or "regex" for short.
+Think of it like using Ctrl+F to search a document, except instead of finding an exact word, you're finding a *shape* of text: `r"Action:\s*(\w+)"` means "find the word 'Action:', followed by any amount of blank space, followed by one word and give me that one word."
 This function checks for three possible things in the model's raw text, in order: is there a Final Answer?
 If yes, we're done.
 If not, is there an Action and an Action Input?
 Return those.
 If none of these patterns match at all, all three come back empty, and the code calling this function has to decide what to do about that (you'll see that decision in Cell 5).

-**Cell 5 — The loop, and the one line doing the most important safety work**
+**Cell 5.
+The loop, and the one line doing the most important safety work**
 ```python
 def run_react_loop(question: str, max_steps: int = 6):
     conversation = f"{REACT_SYSTEM_PROMPT}\n\nQuestion: {question}\n"